qwx9/notes/net/todo/proj/dporg/status.md

 # Status

 ## jd
+- Take care: any time there are functions with the same arguments but a different return type, ALL of them must be renamed to avoid conflicts!
+- So safest route is to rename by hand conservatively, only where there are conflicts
+- At least the local history shit works sorf of
+- Renamed all functions using the refactor→rename function, but that fucks everything up: unassigned ambiguous functions will be mapped pseudo-randomly, disaster
+- Huge pain in the ass to fix compilation wrt variable names everywhere
 - Some cases are handled better than cfr, ie. code is unbroken aside from fucked references
 - Each class variable has to be renamed,